Priyanka651/Smart-career-application-capstone-project/README.md

 # ▶️ How to Run the Project

-Upload your resume PDF to the notebook environment
+1. Upload your resume PDF to Kaggle.

-Run the notebook step-by-step
+2. Run the notebook cells in order.

-The agent will extract skills and analyze your resume

-View:

-Summary

-Job suggestions
+3. The system will:

+Extract skills

+Summarize your profile

+Recommend job roles

-Market insights
+Retrieve market insights

-Cover letter
+Generate a cover letter

+All results appear directly in notebook output cells.

-# 🎯 Features
+# 🎯 Key Features

 ✔ Resume understanding